-Most night shift workers will tell you that there is less bureaucracy at night.
-Most bosses and upper management aren’t working the night shift.
-Generally speaking, the night shift has fewer employees working, meaning fewer kerfluffles and draining drama.
+Most night shift workers will tell you there is less bureaucracy at night with fewer bosses and upper management present.
+Generally speaking, the night shift has fewer kerfluffles and less draining drama.
 In fact, I’ve met several nurses over the years who intentionally work exclusively overnight shifts and have for decades.
-When I ask them why choose a schedule that many others would reject, they tell me that they just can’t stand the drama of daytime politics.
+When I ask them why they choose a schedule many others would reject, they tell me they just can’t stand the daytime deluge of workplace politics.

-8. Slower pace
+Slower pace (sometimes)

-Night shift in most industries has an entirely different pace with a more relaxed environment and team-based approach.
+Night shift in some industries has an entirely different pace with a more relaxed environment and team-based approach.
 Some night shift teams actually consider themselves the “clean-up crew” because they have the time to slow down and do things methodically.
-From re-stocking to deep cleaning to tackling those niggly tasks that no one on day shift seems to have time for… night shift often has the time and flexibility to get them done.
+From re-stocking to deep cleaning to tackling those bothersome tasks that no one on day shift seems to have time for—night shift workers sometimes have the time and flexibility to get them done.

 More time for learning

 I’ve personally experienced the value of putting slower nights to good use.
 I was able to complete an entire college course certificate program while working overnights as a switchboard operator.
 Not only did I get paid to be there, but I walked away from that job with the education to get a career upgrade.